VladiRashkov/The-Financial-Information-Collector/README.md

 Description

-The The Financial Information Collector retrieves and displays market information for a specified country from the Trading Economics website.
+The Financial Information Collector retrieves and displays market information for a specified country from the Trading Economics website.
 The program fetches the latest economic data and parses it into a readable format.

 Features